MATF-RG18/RG109-shorka/README.md

 Each players' bullet takes 30hp from bot, so every bot should be hit 4 times.
 Bots are changing colors depending on their health percentage.<br />
 Bots are little bit weaker than player, so their bullet takes 15hp from player.

+### Build:
+Navigate to root folder of project (RG109-shorka) and then just <br />
+`make`

 ### Usage:
 `./shorka num_of_bots`
-num_of_bots represent number between 0 and 8 which will be number of bots playing versus player.
+where num_of_bots represent number between 0 and 8 which will be number of bots playing versus player. <br />
+If num_of_bots isn't specified, default number of bots will be 1.

 ### Controls:
 | Key | Description|